MitulVarmora/StickyHeaderTableView/README.md

         setNestedScrollAxis(int nestedScrollAxis) // ViewCompat.SCROLL_AXIS_HORIZONTAL or ViewCompat.SCROLL_AXIS_VERTICAL

     Precaution:<br/>
-    1. If you are putting this view in the Vertical ScrollView than you can not set this view's height fixed.
+    1. If you are putting this view in the Vertical ScrollView then you can not set this view's height fixed.
     <br/>You should use height wrap_content then it will work fine.

-    2. If you are putting this view in the Horizontal ScrollView than you can not set this view's width fixed.
+    2. If you are putting this view in the Horizontal ScrollView then you can not set this view's width fixed.
     <br/>You should use width wrap_content then it will work fine.

 ## Changelogs: